 Ahh… How many times have we been hired to remove items stored in a garage or shed only to find everything rotten with mould?
 And not just mould, but green furry alien mould that looks like it’s 2 evolutionary steps away from being able to stalk small prey.

-This isn’t to say you shouldn’t store your property in a garage or shed though.
+Although we would never recommend it, this isn’t to say you can’t store your property in a garage or shed though.
 It’s more just a case of taking extra precautions to make sure your clothes and other items are fully protected against ruthless fungi who don’t care who Louis Vuitton is.
-Foods food.
+Food is food.

 And by extra precautions, I mean our secret, (but not really secret) tricks of the trade that should make sure your clothes are kept safe, dry and spore free while being stored in damp garage areas.

-Our Secret Sauce For Storing Clothes – Silica Gel
+Our Secret Sauce For Storing Clothes Safely – Silica Gel

 Our top TOP tip.
 The “magic juice” to storing clothes safely, particularly over a long period of time are these little life savers.